jpasqua/PixelFree/backend/doc/VirtAlbums.md

 + 200 OK normal read/refresh.
 + 201 Created on album creation.
 + 204 No Content on delete.
-+ 400 Bad Request invalid query (e.g., unknown tagMode, empty query).
++ 400 Bad Request invalid query (e.g., unknown tagmode, empty query).
 + 401 Unauthorized not logged in.
 + 404 Not Found album ID doesn’t exist.
 + 409 Conflict conflicting name (if you enforce uniqueness).